orsissimo/cybersec-privacy-tips/Qubes-Setup.md

 # Qubes OS Setup

+I'm using Qubes 4.1 with Debian 11 Template VMs.

-This guide will help you to set up your development environment in Qubes OS for Ethereum application development.
+This guide will help you to set up your development environment in Qubes OS.

 ## TemplateVM: